guojutaoo/api/README.md

 <h1>API</h1>

-An Reacj.js single page application with Node.js server and MongoDB database, this web app is mainly to try something new(Node.js), apparently, it's much eaiser than GoLang.
+An React.js single page application with Node.js server and MongoDB database, this web app is mainly to try Node.js.

 ## To run the client